edgebroker/flowdirector-docker/README.md

 # Flow Director Docker Compose Template

-This repository contains docker compose templates to start/stop Flow Director.
+This repository contains a docker compose template to start/stop Flow Director.

 Please clone this repository and open a shell within the root directory `flowdirector-docker`.